LODSContent/ACPGuidance/ACPCreationProcess.md

 -   If possible, you should try to restrict resources by SKU if there is a risk of a significant impact if a user chooses a more expensive SKU than required by the lab.

+- Use only one ACP per resource group.
+Multiple ACPs add unnecessary complications and can have unintended consequences.
+Keep it simple and limit the number of ACPs.

+- Finally, ***test the ACP***.
+Try to create a virtual machine resource that is outside the scope of your ACP.
+You should be prevented from doing so.
+If it is the case that you can create the resource, you will need to revise your ACP.
+Keep in mind that syntax errors can cause ACPs to not be applied.
+So, it may *only appear* that your ACP should block the resource.

 ### Creating an ACP for a lab that has no virtual machines

 When an ACP does not require that you limit the virtual machine resources, you can use the following template as a model: